 See how to report incidents.

-If you are unsure of what to do, feel free to call any of the Student Conduct and Retention Coordinators.
+If you are unsure of what to do, feel free to call any of the Student Conduct and Community Support Coordinators.
 We work as a team to proactively respond to reports.
 During this consultation, we will explore the information you are able to provide and will discuss potential options.

 Reporting situations early will provide more opportunities to address and support both the reporter and the student.